 Wingwalls & Headwalls & Mammal Ledges

-Shay Murtagh Precast also manufactures, as standard, the precast wingwalls and headwalls used at the ends of the culvert run that ensure effective flow into and out of the culvert and retain the embankments associated with the same.
+Shay Murtagh Precast also manufactures, as standard, the precast wingwalls and headwalls used at the ends of the culvert run.
+This ensures effective flow into and out of the culvert and retains the embankments associated with the same.

 Wingwalls are effectively precast concrete retaining walls placed at the culvert entrance and exit.
 The tops of the walls are sloped to match the embankment contours.
-Wing walls help to form and protect the ends of the culvert and are designed and manufactured to satisfy the required site conditions, loading requirements and ground conditions.
+Wing walls help to form and protect the ends of the culvert.
+They are designed and manufactured to satisfy the required site conditions, loading requirements and ground conditions.

-Shay Murtagh Precast Concrete Box Culverts are typically designed and detailed in full compliance with
+Shay Murtagh Precast Concrete Box Culverts are typically designed & detailed in full compliance with

 - EN 1992-1-1,